 Assign to Cluster: To add the selected Access Gateway to a cluster, select Assign to Cluster, then select the cluster.
 This Access Gateway is reconfigured with the configuration of the primary cluster server.
+A Gateway Appliance can only be added to a cluster that already contains a Gateway Appliance.
+A Gateway Service can be added to any cluster.
 An Access Gateway Appliance can only be added to a cluster of Access Gateway Appliances.
 An Access Gateway Service can only be added to a cluster of Access Gateway Services.